rdvnnl/kotlin-web-site/docs/topics/properties.md

 * They must be either a top-level property, or a member of an [`object` declaration](object-declarations.md#object-declarations-overview) or a _[companion object](object-declarations.md#companion-objects)_.
 * They must be initialized with a value of type `String` or a [primitive type](basic-types.md).
 * They can't have a custom getter.

-> A top-level property is a property declared directly in a `.kt` file, not inside a class, interface, or object.
-> Think of it as a global variable or constant that belongs to the package.
->
-{style="tip"}

 Compile-time constants still have a backing field, so you can interact with them using [reflection](reflection.md).